Marble Slabs & Countertops: Etching and Care Tips

 Regular Sealing: Sealing marble creates a protective barrier, reducing its susceptibility to stains.
 The frequency of sealing depends on factors like usage and the type of marble.

 Maintaining the beauty of a marble countertop involves a combination of proper care, regular maintenance, and preventative measures.
-Here are some dos and don’ts to guide you in caring for and preserving the elegance of your marble countertop:
+Here are some dos and don’ts to guide you in caring for and preserving the elegance of your Marble Countertops:

 Dos: